henriclinden/pctel-wsc-1450-circuitpython-examples/README.md

 Details and tutorials on how to use CircuitPython in general, and the Adafruit libraries in particular, can be found here: https://learn.adafruit.com/welcome-to-circuitpython

+To program the Wireless Sensor Endpoints (WSE-xxxx), the easiest is to disassemble them and put the WSC board in a development kit for programming.

 Happy hacking!